dekelpilli/campaign4/README.md

 - Sacrifice: Smash n rings together (n > 1) to get a choice of 1 from n distinct new rings that can't be of the same type as any of the inputs
 - Synergy rings = rings whose name starts with "The" = rings whose modifier interacts with other rings

+### Talismans
+- Talismans contain gems with monster passives that have a chance to proc each round in combat.
+This chance scales with the CR of the gem, which can be increased by merging gems.
+- Gems contain a monster passive from a monster of CR up to the gem's limit.
+- You can obtain gems by selling talismans.
+- You can craft talismans by destroying another talisman and choosing a mod from the destroyed talisman to add to the base talisman.
+This replaces the mod on the base talisman on the equivalent slot (talismans have 3 different slots, each with different types of modifiers).
+- You may choose to trigger your gem's passive outside of combat no more than once per long rest, lasting for a minute.

+More details:
+- Gems worn by downed players are inactive.
+- The % chance to proc a gem at the start of a round is equal to 5 + the gem's CR^2.
+- Gems can be upgraded (+1 CR) by merging two gems of the same CR.
+On upgrade, the existing passive on either gems can be kept, or a choice from 3 new passives from the new CR.
+- Monsters can be swapped between gems freely, or simply removed, as long as gems never contain a passive from a monster above the CR limit.
+- After feeding a talisman into another talisman, a random non-locked enchant on the talisman is locked, meaning it cannot be replaced again.
+- Talismans sell for higher level gems if they have locked mods.

 ### Tarot
 - Players may turn in tarot sets with exactly 3 cards.
 - The base result of a tarot turn in is a relic.
 It has 1 base (starting) mod from the thematic mod pool and a random mod pool with mods taken from the relic mod pool.